-Maternal Positioning is a term used for talking about the posture and positions women use in pregnancy and in labor for comfort or labor progress.
+Maternal Positioning is a phrase for talking about posture and positions women use in pregnancy and in labor for comfort or labor ease.
 Maternal positioning uses the 2nd Principle of Spinning Babies: Gravity.

 Babies change position in pregnancy and during the birth process.
 True!
 That’s nature’s design!
 But, I do not believe fetal position changes are random.
 I think the research lacks attention to several factors.
 I believe there are multiple factors that come together to affect the fetal position changes.

 The most important reason, I believe is what I simply call “Balance.”

 Maternal positions support the balance you have regained with daily walking, stretches and with professional body work.
 See samples for in Rest Smart.